hapytex/django-antipatterns/pattern/a-default-record-per-entity.md

 # What problems are solved with this?

 It often occurs that a certain entity, a `User`, a `Company`, etc. has a list of items, with one item being the default one.
 For example a `User` could have different `Setting`s, with (at most) one `Setting` being the default one, or a `Company` that has multiple names, but one official one.
-We want to ensure there as at most *one* such default record, and a more efficient way to retrieve that record.
+We want to ensure there is at most *one* such default record, and a more efficient way to retrieve that record.

 # What does this pattern look like?